GravityPDF/gravity-pdf/README.txt

 * Feature - Added defaults to configuration.php which allows users to define the default PDF settings for all Gravity Forms.
 See the [installation and configuration documentation](https://developer.gravitypdf.com/documentation/getting-started-with-gravity-pdf-configuration/) for more details.
 * Feature - Added three new configuration options 'default-show-html', 'default-show-empty' and 'default-show-page-names' which allow different display options to the three default templates.
 See the [installation and configuration documentation](http://gravitypdf.com/documentation-v3-x-x/installation-and-configuration/#default-template) for more details.
 * Feature - Added filter hooks 'gfpdfe_pdf_name' and 'gfpdfe_template' which allows developers to further modify a PDF name and template file, respectively, outside of the configuration.php.
 This is useful if you have a special case naming convention based on user input.
 See [https://developer.gravitypdf.com/documentation/filters-and-hooks/](https://developer.gravitypdf.com/documentation/filters-and-hooks/) for more details about using these filters.
 * Feature - Custom font support.
-Any .ttf font file added to the PDF_EXTENDED_TEMPLATE/fonts/ folder will be automatically installed once the plugin has been initialised.
+Any .ttf font file added to the PDF_EXTENDED_TEMPLATES/fonts/ folder will be automatically installed once the plugin has been initialised.
 Users also have the option to just initialise the fonts via the settings page.
 See the [font/language documentation ](https://developer.gravitypdf.com/documentation/language-support/#install-custom-fonts) for details.
 * Compatability - Use Gravity Forms get_upload_root() and get_upload_url_root() instead of hard coding the signature upload directory in pdf-entry-detail.php
 * Compatability - Changed depreciated functions get_themes() and get_theme() to wp_get_theme() (added in Wordpress v3.4).
 * Compatability - The plugin now needs to be initialised on fresh installation and upgrade.
 This allows us to use the WP_Filesystem API for file manipulation.
-* Compatability - Automatic copying of PDF_EXTENDED_TEMPLATE folder on a theme change was removed in favour of a user prompt.
+* Compatability - Automatic copying of PDF_EXTENDED_TEMPLATES folder on a theme change was removed in favour of a user prompt.
 This allows us to take advantage of the WP_Filesystem API.
 * Compatability - Added Wordpress compatibility checker (minimum now 3.4 or higher).
 * Bug - Removed ZipArchive in favour of Wordpress's WP_Filesystem API unzip_file() command.
 Some users reported the plugin would stop their entire website working if this extension wasn't installed.
 * Bug - Fixed Gravity Forms compatibility checker which wouldn't return the correct response.